JessMurphy/raresim/README.md

 ```

 * #### protected status
-To exclude protected variants from the pruning process, add a column to the legend file called "protected".
+To exclude protected variants from the pruning process, add a column to the legend file (`-l`) named "protected".
 Any row with a 0 in this column will be eligible for pruning while any row with a 1 will still be counted but will not be eligible for pruning.
 ```
 $ python3 -m raresim sim \
-    -m testData/ProbExample.haps.gz \
+    -m data/ProbExample.haps.gz \
     -H new.hap.gz \
     -l data/ProtectiveExample.legend \
     --keep_protected \